tessaSlice/tessaSlice.github.io/density-debris/src/content/projects/course-visualizer.md

 As I advance further into my education at U-M, I've realized that there's a limited amount of courses I can take but a seemingly unlimited amount of offerings that are extremely enticing.
 There's a massive trove of courses offered at U-M and I wanted there to exist some method to display the courses and their prerequisites properly.

 Then I realized that the connections between courses can be represented in a directed graph, and that was the motivation for my desire to build this project.

 # How I did it

-It's a work in progress, a lot of recorded details can be found in my GitHub repository.
+It's a full stack project that I created from scratch.
+[TODO add more details]

 # Check it out!